 Sign-up for our newsletter, like us on Facebook, follow us Twitter, monitor media coverage and keep watching this site.
 From time to time we’ll send out reminders and e-announcements to our mailing list to keep you informed of the latest news about the Plaza Classic.

-Absolutely, and we can help coordinate group ticket sales.
+Absolutely, and we can help coordinate ticket sales for groups of 15 or more.
 Just call the El Paso Community Foundation at 915-533-4020, go to the Contact page (preferably before the Festival begins) or inquire at the Plaza Theatre’s box office.

 Oh yeah.
 Feel free to explore the entire range of seating options in the Plaza Theatre, including the balcony.
 We suggest you sit in different seats for each feature presentation so you can check out the wide range of perspectives the Plaza offers.
 The screen is huge, so you’ll get quite a view wherever you sit.
 Experiment.